5+ Formulas to Find Duplicates in One Column in Excel

 When the COUNTIF function returns TRUE, the IF function returns Duplicate.
 But when the COUNTIF function returns FALSE, the IF function returns Unique.
 This the how the formula works.

-3rd Formula to Find Duplicates in One Column in Excel
+- How to Find Duplicates in Two Columns in Excel (7 Methods)

 What this formula actually does?